IBM/AutoMLPipeline.jl/README.md

 # while learners expect input and output arguments in the fit! function.
 # transform! function always expect one input argument in all cases.

-# Import the abstract types and define your own structure as subtype of either Learner or Transformer
+# First, import the abstract types and define your own mutable structure
+# as subtype of either Learner or Transformer.
+Also load the DataFrames package

 using DataFrames
-import AutoMLPipeline.AbsTypes: fit!, transform! # for overloading the behavior export fit!, transform!, MyFilter
+import AutoMLPipeline.AbsTypes: fit!, transform!  #for function overloading

+export fit!, transform!, MyFilter

+# define your filter structure
 mutable struct MyFilter <: Transformer local variables here.... function MyFilter()